skatsuta/athenai/README.md

 ### Note: precedence of configuration values

-Command line flags have higher priority than config file, so if you specify flags explicitly when running a command, values in the config file are overridden by the flags.
+**Command line flags have higher priority than config file**, so if you specify flags explicitly when running a command, values in the config file are overridden by the flags.

 ## Bug report & feature request